-Along with its needed effects, rituximab (the active ingredient contained in Rituxan) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, rituximab (the active ingredient contained in Rituxan) may cause unwanted side effects that require medical attention.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking rituximab:More common
+If any of the following side effects occur while taking rituximab, check with your doctor or nurse immediately:More common

 - Abdominal or stomach pain

 - black, tarry stools

 - bleeding gums

 - bloating or swelling of the face, arms, hands, lower legs, or feet